Creating Dynamic Energy:

 I feel glorious dynamic energy!
 I am active and alive!

-Our Okanagan Lake can be absolutely stunning in the winter with the mountain snow a sharp contrast to the dark gray-blue of the chilly waters, not to mention that with the weather below freezing there is ice everywhere.
+Our Okanagan Lake can be stunning in the winter with the mountain snow a sharp contrast to the dark gray-blue of the chilly waters.
+And with the weather below freezing, there is ice everywhere, which makes for a perfect winter scene.